Sphere2013/GlobeCrypto/README.md

 controversial.

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/freicoin/freicoin/tags) are created regularly to indicate new official, stable release versions of Freicoin.
+[Tags](https://github.com/Globe/Globe/tags) are created regularly to indicate new official, stable release versions of Globe.

 Testing
 -------